avcoder/unit05-lesson02/slides.md

 - char str[] = { 'H', 'e', 'l', 'l', 'o', '\0' };
 - Big O = if space not available O(n)
 - 2 possible values = address of memory cell, value written in memory cell
+- in JS you cannot access the memory address of a variable directly.
 - catch = size must be known at compile time.
 Can't resize.
 - issue = takes time array to bigger array; can't accidentally overwrite 'h' for 'hello' -->